MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Tee-Object.md

 ### System.Management.Automation.PSObject

-You can pipe objects to `Tee-Object`.
+You can pipe objects to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.PSObject

-`Tee-Object` returns the object that it redirects.
+This cmdlet returns the object that it redirects.

 ## NOTES